zoeeechu/Driver2ISO/README.md

 - C:\temp\drivers

 ..into it
-:white_medium_square: Download and extract all needed drivers into C:\temp\drivers
+- Download and extract all needed drivers into C:\temp\drivers
-:white_medium_square: if needed place all hotfixes (.msu) into C:\temp\hotfix
+- if needed place all hotfixes (.msu) into C:\temp\hotfix
-:white_medium_square: make sure you have oscdimg installed :warning:
+- make sure you have oscdimg installed :warning:
-:white_medium_square: lastly make sure to copy all files and folders from your ISO into src
+- lastly make sure to copy all files and folders from your ISO into src

 :tulip: Now just run the Batch file with elevated rights and enjoy <3